spiral/docs/filters/configuration.md

 # Filter Objects
-The framework component `spiral/filters` provides support for request validation, composite validation, error message mapping and locations and etc.
+The framework component `spiral/filters` provides support for request validation, composite validation, an error message mapping and locations, etc.

 > The component relies on [Validation](/security/validation.md) library, make sure to read it first.